m3trik/Scripts_portable/docs/README.md

 * dragging on an empty area of the widget moves the window and pins it open.

-* holding ctrl while using Spinboxes increments/decrements by an extra decimal place.
+* mouse over buttons while window pinned to get a tooltip explanation of its function.

-* mouse over buttons while window pinned to get an explanation of its function.
+* holding ctrl while using Spinboxes increments/decrements by an extra decimal.